What Is A Baitcast Reel?

 For Example: A 6.3:1 gear ratio means the spool rotates 6.3 times for every one crank of the handle.

 Lower gear ratios like 4.7:1 or 5.0:1 bring in line slower but provide higher torque for fighting larger fish.
-A low gear baitcast reel is great for working a crank bait.
+A low gear baitcaster is great for working a crank bait.

-Whereas a high speed gear ratio like 7:1 or 8.2:1 bring the line in quick to deliver finesse fishing of small species.
+Whereas a high speed gear ratio like 7:1 or 8.2:1 brings the line in quick, to deliver finesse fishing of small species.
 These speeds are great for burning a spinner bait.
-Higher gear ratios are great for fishing in areas with small strike zones.
+Higher gear ratios are for fishing in areas with small strike zones.

 Consider Line Speed

 To explain line speed, this means for each rotation of the handle the line retrieves a certain length.
 Stated as “line retrieve per inch” it relies on both the gear ratio and the diameter of the spool.
 In fact a slow 5.0:1 reel with a full and large spool is faster than a fast 7.2:1 reel with a small spool.
-So be careful when reading ratings, try to choose a med-fast ratio of around 6:1 with a medium spool to be safe.
+So be careful when reading ratings, try to choose a med-fast ratio of 6.0:1 and a medium spool to be safe.

 Braking System For The Spool